transeptorlabs/transeptor-bundler/docs/monitoring/metrics.md

   --force
 ```

-Now that we are all set up with the initial admin user let created a user for Transeptor node.
-For local development we use defaults user credentials below:
+Now that we are all set up with the initial admin user let's create a user for the Transeptor node.
+For local development, we use the default user credentials below:

 - username 'transeptor'
 - password 'mydevpwd'